Using Track DNS in cPanel

 To perform a Domain Lookup or a Trace Route:

-- In the Advanced section, click the Track DNS icon.
+- Look for the Advanced section, then click the Track DNS icon.

-- To look up information on any domain, enter the domain (e.g. hostgator.com) into the text box under Domain Lookup, and click Look Up.
-This will display information regarding the domain registrar and current DNS settings.
+- To look up the DNS records of a domain, enter the domain into the Domain Lookup field, and click Look Up.
+This will display the domain's mail servers and IP address.